Can I sow grass seed now?

 - Water well

-If you would like additional information, we have blog posts on how long it takes grass to grow and when you should first mow your lawn.
+If you would like additional information, we have blog posts further reading on how long it takes grass to grow and when you should first mow your lawn.